What to Do if You Notice Swollen Lymph Nodes During Pregnancy

 Swollen lymph nodes are typically a sign of infection, from a simple cold to something potentially more dangerous, such as chicken pox.
 It’s this range of possibility that can be especially nerve-wracking when you have swollen lymph nodes while pregnant.
 In this already stressful time, you can’t help but think about what might happen if those microbes affect your pregnancy.
 The good news is, in the vast majority of cases, there’s no need to worry.
 Here’s what to know about having swollen lymph nodes in pregnancy.

-What are swollen glands during pregnancy?
+What are swollen lymph nodes?

-What could be causing my swollen glands during pregnancy?
+What causes swollen lymph nodes during pregnancy?

 Plus, more from The Bump: